abrahamAlpuerto/FinGPT-Powered-Agents/docs/source/introduction.rst

 Why Warren Buffett?
 -----------------
-Warren Buffett, known as the "Oracle of Omaha," represents one of the most successful and systematic approaches to investment and business analysis.
-His clear communication style, consistent principles, and decades of written material make him an ideal subject for specialized language model adaptation.
+Warren Buffett, famously known as the "Oracle of Omaha," embodies one of the most successful and disciplined approaches to investing and business analysis.
+His transparent communication style, unwavering principles, and decades of written insights make him an ideal subject for specialized language model adaptation.
+As the driving force behind Berkshire Hathaway, Buffett has consistently outperformed the market—doubling the returns of the S&P 500 over the past 50 years.
+Given this track record, he serves as an exceptional foundation for developing a domain-specific financial advisor language model.

 Project Objectives
 ----------------